MSC Cruises’ growth in Southampton has been somewhat meteoric over the last few years.

 You will be assigned a group number (sticker or piece of paper) which you will need after the final check-in – this will be your waiting area number.

-After your Covid-19 test, you go to the long check-in desk at the rear of the cruise terminal.
+After arriving in this area, you go to the long check-in desk at the rear of the cruise terminal.
 Here, a customer relations agent will take your cruise ticket and passport from you briefly, only to check.
 They may also ask to see your insurance details and take a copy of your vaccination history too.

 They will ask to take a photo of you – this photo will be uploaded to the ship and used to confirm your purchases in shops on board and allow you entry to/from the ship.